Bazz94/Bazz94/README.md

 - 👋 Hi, I’m @Bazz94
 - 👀 I’m interested in Technology and Programming
 - 🌱 I’m currently in University
-- 💞️ I’m working on building a software dev portfolio

 <!---
 Bazz94/Bazz94 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.